 You might not think of it, but rain and cold air can sneak into your garage by way of the slits between the panels of your overhead garage door.
-To prevent this, you can easily head to your preferred hardware store and find adhesive, v-shaped weather strips that will stick between garage door panels.
-This small project will ensure that the elements don’t have nearly as many chances to sneak into your garage.
+To prevent this, head to your preferred hardware store and find adhesive, v-shaped weather strips that will stick between garage door panels.

 No matter where you start with equipping your garage door from all seasons, your wallet will surely thank you.
 Any preventative measures you can take before disaster strikes will ensure you save money and avoid a headache down the line.

 Comments are closed.